pierre-rouleau/pel/doc/pel-manual.rst

 The following sections describe optimizations you can use anywhere, with or without PEL.

-Tricks to Increase your Emacs init time
+Tricks to Speed-up your Emacs init time
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 PEL itself loads quickly.
 But you can improve your overall Emacs initialization